trex-paxos/trex-paxos-jvm/README.md

 * The outcome of any majority vote can only be WIN, LOSE, or WAIT.
 * The node can be in one of three TrexStates: `FOLLOW`, `RECOVER`, or `LEAD`.

-In addition to exhaustive property-based tests, the tests run simulations of randomised network partitions that step through hundreds of in-memory message exchanges between a three-node cluster.
-These simulation tests check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.
+In addition to exhaustive property-based tests, the tests run simulations of randomised rolling network partitions that step through hundreds of in-memory message exchanges between a three-node cluster.
+These randomised simulation tests are run a thousand times and check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.

 ### Seventh, Leader Duels